 Keep an eye out for either yourself or your loved one, and identify potential hazards.
 These might be oncoming storms that cause the ship to make abrupt maneuvers, or spots where other passengers have spilled drinks.
 It’s also important to keep an eye out for patches of the deck that have not been properly maintained, as the non-slip surface can become worn down over time.
 Whenever possible, travel along areas that have a safety rail within arm’s reach.

 Even precautions such as these may not help if the cruise staff or company itself is guilty of cruise ship negligence.
-If you have been injured or made ill on a cruise of any length, we would like to hear from you.
-Cruise ship accidents and injuries are under the jurisdiction of maritime law, a complicated and specialized branch that requires a legal team experienced in that field.
+If you have been injured or made ill on a cruise of any length, accidents and injuries are under the jurisdiction of maritime law, a complicated and specialized branch that requires a legal team experienced in that field.
 At Lawlor, White & Murphey, we have been making sure that our clients have a voice against giant cruise lines for over 40 years combined, so we know exactly how to help you in your claim.

 About the Author: